-Seeking assistance from a workers compensation attorney doesn’t mean that you’re taking aggressive action against your company.
-It means that you’re making sure you have a fair chance at getting the settlement you deserve.
+Seeking assistance from a workers’ compensation attorney doesn’t mean that you’re taking aggressive action against your company.
+It means that you’re making sure you have a fair chance of getting the settlement you deserve.

 How Does Workers Comp Work in Hickory, NC?

 In Hickory, NC, you can expect a fairly standard workers comp process which should stay about the same for every claimant.
 But what is standard in Hickory is very different from other regions of the U.S.